• Skip to primary navigation

 • *** If you are cooking the dry chickpeas, ideally soak them for a while which can be anything between 3-12 hours and change the water at least once if you can and remember.

-• After soaking, rinse the chickpeas very well and place in a pot with a 3/4 tbsp of salt and cook/boil covered for 30-40 minutes if soaked a good few hours.
+• After soaking, rinse the chickpeas very well and place in a pot with a ¾ tablespoon of salt and cook/boil covered for 30-40 minutes if soaked a good few hours.
 If you didn't get to soak them I always recommend you follow pack instructions.
 If you chose to use the canned beans(easiest way) there is no need for any of the above but jump straight to step 4.

 • While chickpeas are cooking, peel wash and chop roughly the onions and the garlic, and place all in a food processor along with the chopped parsley, coriander, salt pepper, cayenne and cumin powder.
 Add the flour now too.
 Give these a good few pulses.